College Autism Network

 CAN is pleased to offer, free of charge, a database of autism-specific college support programs for prospective students and families seeking a high level of institutional support.

 We also offer a free, online curriculum, Autism Career Empowerment (ACE), for career services professionals interested in learning how to better support autistic students with whom they work.

 CANVAS is our CAN Virtual Association of Scholars, an international hub and list-serv for sharing resources, articles and current research related to autism in higher education.
 CANVAS hosts monthly meetings with presentations by leading scholars.

-CAN is a partner of the Frist Center for Autism and Innovation at Vanderbilt University and is excited to collaborate on these and other initiatives.
+CAN is proud to now be a part of the Frist Center for Autism and Innovation at Vanderbilt University and is excited to collaborate on these and other initiatives.
 For more information about our resources and initiatives, please visit the College Autism Network website or contact Lee Burdette Williams, Executive Director.